cmllr/honeypress/README.md

 }
 ```

+**No** trailing , will be added to new entries.
+The log entries are not member of an array.

 ## Limitations

 - This honeypot utilizes hooks and filters offered by WordPress.
 It is clear that only a subset ov available events can be monitored.